-Person specification Responsibilities - Lead on strategy development for our multiple long-term conditions programmes. - Build a deep understanding of our multiple longterm conditions programmes and identifying organisations to collaborate with - Approach relevant organisations and their teams, engaging them and codeveloping projects. - Work with our evaluation team and external evaluation experts to develop evaluation plans for projects - Support organisational development of partners, through commissioning grants plus support - Drive an inclusive/non-extractive due diligence process - Bring projects through our internal approval process - Guide and advise existing project partners as they deliver to achieve our mutual goals - Build diverse, cross-sector partnership - Collaborate with internal teams across the organisation, such as communications, evaluation and data to deliver and improve our programmes - Deliver thought leadership for your area of focus to influence relevant stakeholders, eg. blog writing, attending events Knowledge An understanding of the foundation blocks for what makes organisations effective and work for people's needs.
+Person specification Responsibilities - Lead on strategy development for part of one of our urban health programmes. - Build a deep understanding of one or more of our programmes and identifying organisations to collaborate with - Approach relevant organisations and their teams, engaging them and codeveloping projects. - Work with our evaluation team and external evaluation experts to develop evaluation plans for projects - Support organisational development of partners, through commissioning grants plus support - Drive an inclusive/non-extractive due diligence process - Bring projects through our internal approval process - Guide and advise existing project partners as they deliver to achieve our mutual goals - Build diverse, cross-sector partnership - Collaborate with internal teams across the organisation, such as communications, evaluation and data to deliver and improve our programmes Delivering thought leadership for your area of focus to influence relevant stakeholders, eg. blog writing, attending events.
+Knowledge An understanding of the foundation blocks for what makes organisations effective and work for people's needs.
 What you will bring - Strong relationship building skills, these may have been developed through coaching, building partnerships in different professional or personal contexts - Inclusive and quality communication skills, comfortable with a wide range of audiences - The ability to independently work in uncertainty on issues that are complex in nature and don't have silver bullet solutions - A growth mindset where you look at problems and issues as opportunities to learn and are constantly seeking to help others to grow and overcome their challenges - A creative strategic thinker who can look at a complex problem and come up with solutions.
-04 Values Enterprising Looks at things from different angles, with willingness to experiment and test.
-Collaborative Gives time and attention to people and ideas, and motivates others.
+11 It is exciting to be in a place that is unafraid of the big questions and willing to test and learn.
+There is a lot to absorb and sink your teeth into.
+Despite joining the team during lockdown, I feel overwhelmingly welcomed, with multiple invites to virtual coffee meetups